MarkLaVenia/rockr/README.md

 ### Structure

-Ultimately we want a file in a long (tidy) format, with each band having a row for every year in the data set regardless of whether the band had poll data for that year.
+Ultimately we want a file in a long (tidy) format, with each band having a row for every year in the dataset regardless of whether the band had poll data for that year.
 There is probably a more efficient what of doing this; but short of figuring that out,